Top 10 Stevie Nicks Albums

 Stevie Nicks Albums Bella Donna

 Stevie Nicks Bella Donna album was the legendary artist’s first solo record.
 The closest Stevie Nicks had ever come to a solo record during her career was the duet album she did with Lindsey Buckingham entitled Buckingham Nicks which was released before the two joined Fleetwood Mac in 1975.
 Nonetheless, Stevie Nicks fans were thrilled to finally receive a full album of Stevie Nicks songs instead of the Fleetwood Mac records that usually contained no more than two or three Stevie Nicks songs and lead vocals.
-Some were worried that maybe a full album of Stevie Nicks songs would lessen the effect of her music when compared to the limited release of her songs on Fleetwood Mac albums.
+Some were worried that maybe an entire album of Stevie Nicks songs would lessen the effect of her music when compared to the limited release of her songs on Fleetwood Mac albums.
 Nothing could be further from the truth.
-Bella Donna was further proof of the sheer talent and brilliance nestled in the soul of that Stevie Nicks heart.
-It was a brilliant debut album that went beyond expectations and brought much to Stevie Nicks fans and music fans in general.
+Bella Donna was further proof of the sheer talent and brilliance in the soul of that Stevie Nicks heart.
+It was a brilliant debut album that exceeded expectations and brought much to Stevie Nicks fans and music fans.

 The Bella Donna album featured some pretty big hits.
 The Bella Donna record was released during the summer of 1981.
 Four singles were released from the album.
-The album’s first single entitled “Stop Draggin’ My Heart Around” was written by Tom Petty and Mike Campbell.
-The song was a smash success reaching all the way to the number three position on the Billboard Top 100 in 1981.
+The album’s first single, “Stop Draggin’ My Heart Around,” was written by Tom Petty and Mike Campbell.
+The song was a smash success, reaching the number three position on the Billboard Top 100 in 1981.
 The song was played on MTV’s inaugural day during that summer.
-The video featuring Stevie Nicks and Tom Petty went into high rotation further fueling the song’s success.
+The video featuring Stevie Nicks and Tom Petty went into high rotation, further fueling the song’s success.
 The second single released from the album was a duet Stevie Nicks sang with the Eagles Don Henley entitled “Leather and Lace.”
-It was an extraordinarily beautiful song that melted the hearts of so many Stevie Nicks fans.
+It was a gorgeous song that melted the hearts of so many Stevie Nicks fans.

-After the release of two singles that were recorded as duets, Stevie Nicks released the rocker “Edge of Seventeen,” as the album’s third single but only featured herself on lead vocals.
+After releasing two singles recorded as duets, Stevie Nicks released the rocker “Edge of Seventeen” as the album’s third single but only featured herself on lead vocals.
 The album’s fourth and final single release was another ballad entitled “After the Glitter Fades.”
-Over time, Stevie Nicks’ album Bella Donna has become the biggest selling album of her solo career.
+Over time, Stevie Nicks’ album Bella Donna has become the biggest-selling album of her solo career.

 # 1 – The Wild Heart